-It is important that you ask your surgeon any and all questions you have about your breast implant removal procedure.
-Common breast implant removal FAQs include the following:
+It is important that you ask your surgeon any and all questions you have about your breast implant replacement procedure.
+Common breast implant replacement FAQs include the following:

-It is common to be slightly dissatisfied with the results of implant surgery soon after the operation.
+Sometimes patients may be slightly unhappy with the results of implant surgery soon after the operation.
 This is because it takes time for the breast tissue to settle and the bruising and swelling to go down.
-Furthermore, it can take up to six months before you will be able to see the final results.
-As a result, it is suggested that you wait at least six months after having implant surgery before considering to have a revision for cosmetic reasons.
+It can take up to six months before you will be able to see the final results.
+Therefore, it is recommended that you wait at least six months after having implant surgery before making decisions about having a breast implant replacement procedure for cosmetic reasons.

 These are real Trustpilot reviews from Medbelle patients who had a Breast Reduction:

 Find out why Medbelle is the UK’s best-rated medical provider on Trustpilot: